Gloster Gauntlet: Into production

-During December 1934, the first production Gauntlet, K4081, was completed; on 17 December of that year, it performed its maiden flight from Gloster's Hucclecote facility.
-On 25 May 1935, the first two aircraft were delivered to No. 19 Squadron, while 20 of the first 24 Gauntlets had been completed by the end of the following month, the majority of which were also promptly dispatched to join No. 19 Squadron.
+During December 1934, the first production Gauntlet, K4081, was completed; on 17 December of that year, it performed its maiden flight from Gloster's Hucclecote factory.
+On 25 May 1935, the first two aircraft were delivered to 19 Squadron, while 20 of the first 24 Gauntlets had been completed by the end of the following month, the majority of which were also promptly dispatched to join 19 Squadron.
 While the type's development had been lengthy, it resulted in an aircraft that was relatively trouble-free and quickly acquired a favourable reputation.

 As a result of Hawker's takeover of Gloster in 1934, there as a considerable emphasis placed upon the latter to standardise its construction and design techniques with that of its new parent company.
-While the Gauntlet programme had been sufficiently advanced as to make major alterations to the first production batch unfeasible, it was determined to be quite beneficial for future production batches to incorporate Hawker structural elements, largely in the rear fuselage of the aircraft, as this would reduce assembly costs as well as be easier to repair by reducing the use of welding.
-The revised aircraft, usually known as the Gauntlet II, led to the initial batch being retroactively referred as the Gauntlet I.
+While the Gauntlet programme had been sufficiently advanced as to make major alterations to the first production batch unfeasible, it was determined to be quite beneficial for future production batches to incorporate Hawker structural elements, largely in the rear fuselage of the aircraft, as this would reduce assembly costs and be easier to repair by reducing the use of welding.
+The revised aircraft, usually known as the Gauntlet II, led to the initial batch being called the Gauntlet I.

 During April 1935, Gloster received contract No. 396880/35, which ordered 104 Gauntlet IIs.
 In September 1935, a follow-on order via contract No. 442477/35 for another 100 aircraft was issued to the company.
-Deliveries of the Gauntlet II commenced during May 1935, with the first examples being issued to No. 56 Squadron and No. 111 Squadron.
+Deliveries of the Gauntlet II commenced during May 1935, with the first examples being issued to 56 Squadron and 111 Squadron.
 A total of 204 Gauntlet IIs were produced in the UK.